 - Serum parathyroid hormone levels – If the parathyroid hormone levels are low in the serum, then it could be hypoparathyroidism.
 If it is high then the hypocalcemia could be due to other causes, such as vitamin D deficiency, or pseudohypoparathyroidism.

 - Serum phosphate levels – Phosphate levels are often raised in hypocalcemic patients, especially if the underlying cause is hypoparathyroidism or renal failure.
 Serum phosphate levels may decrease in vitamin D deficiency.

 - Serum magnesium levels – To exclude hypomagnesemia; severe hypomagnesemia will result in reduced secretion and activity of the parathyroid hormones, which will be reversed by magnesium replacement.

 - Serum vitamin D levels – Vitamin D levels will be low in vitamin D deficiency.

 - Serum creatinine and BUN – To exclude any renal diseases.

 - X-rays of metacarpals – Shows short 4th and 5th metacarpals in pseudohypoparathyroidism.

 Treatment of Hypocalcemia

-The treatment of hypocalcemia depends on the underlying cause and the severity.
+The treatment of hypocalcemia depends on the underlying cause and its severity.
 The cause should be properly evaluated and addressed.
-For example, in vitamin D and parathyroid hormone deficiency, the respective hormones should be given.
+For example, in vitamin D and parathyroid hormone deficiency, the respective hormones should be administered.
 Serum magnesium should be corrected in cases of hypomagnesemia.